 In 1928 the Internationaler Fernschachbund (IFSB) was established, which was succeeded in 1945 by the International Correspondence Chess Association (ICCA).
 Six years later, the name was changed to the ICCF as a new appearance of ICCA.
-Correspondence chess may have been played earlier than the 19th century, but during this era chess clubs and magazines would begin to arrange competitions.
-It was in 1928 that the first international league was created.
 Today the federation has nearly sixty national members worldwide.
 The attractive feature of the game is that any gender and age level can enter and participate during competitions, making this a very popular version of chess worldwide.
 It has connected players and nations who may ordinarily find it difficult to get access to over-the-board competitions.
 ICCF organises individual and team competitions from an Open Class to a Master Class.
 These competitions are arranged in four zones, which are Europe, Latin America, North America/Pacific and Africa/Asia.
 Through the global reach of correspondence chess and with the advent of better chess servers and various social media platforms, ICCF continues to grow the popular this version of the game into of the more popular in the world.